cuinixam/candiy/README.md

 poetry run pytest
 ```

-Check out the [Poetry] documentation for more information on the available commands.
+Check out the [Poetry](https://python-poetry.org/) documentation for more information on the available commands.

+For those using [VS Code](https://code.visualstudio.com/) there are tasks defined for the most common commands:

+- install development dependencies
+- run tests
+- run all checks configured for pre-commit
+- generate documentation

+See the `.vscode/tasks.json` for more details.

+## Committing changes

+This repository uses [commitlint](https://github.com/conventional-changelog/commitlint) for checking if the commit message meets the [conventional commit format](https://www.conventionalcommits.org/en).

 ## Contributors ✨